https://www.pinterest.com/ 300k Followers 100k Followers

 • Deep red - burgundy, wine, oxblood

-• Purple - particularly dark or dusty shades
+• Purple - especially dark or dusty shades

 • Silver - metals, hardware, jewelry